 During the first nine months of 2007, we completed the following acquisitions, and except for our acquisition of the Trans Mountain pipeline system (as discussed below), these acquisitions were accounted for as business combinations involving unrelated entities according to the provisions of Statement of Financial Accounting Standards No. 141, "Business Combinations."
-SFAS No. 141 requires business combinations involving unrelated entities accounted for accounting, which establishes a new basis of accounting for the purchased assets and liabilities-the acquirer records all the acquired assets and assumed liabilities at their estimated fair market values (not the acquired entity's book values) as of the acquisition date.
+SFAS No. 141 requires business combinations involving unrelated entities to be accounted for using the purchase method of accounting, which establishes a new basis of accounting for the purchased assets and liabilities-the acquirer records all the acquired assets and assumed liabilities at their estimated fair market values (not the acquired entity's book values) as of the acquisition date.